polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    This example adds the key for the `Alice` account to the key store identified by the pallet-defined `KEY_TYPE`.
    In production, one or more accounts are injected via chain spec configuration.

-Now, your pallet is ready to send signed transactions on-chain from off-chain workers.
+Now, your pallet is ready to send signed transactions on-chain from offchain workers.

 ## Sending unsigned transactions